faucetsdn/daq/docs/validator.md

 ### PubSub Stream Validation

+Validating a live PubSub stream requires more setup, but ultimately most closely reflects what an actual system would be doing during operation.
+The [DAQ PubSub Documentation](pubsub.md) details how to set this up.
+It uses the same underlying schema files as the techniques above, but routes it though a live stream in the cloud.

 Streaming validation validates a stream of messages pulled from a GCP PubSub topic.
-There are three values required in the `local/system.conf` file to make it work:
+There are three configuration values required in the `local/system.conf` file to make it work:
 * `gcp_cred`: The service account credentials, as per the general [DAQ Firebase setup](firebase.md).
 * `gcp_topic`: The _PubSub_ (not MQTT) topic name.
 * `gcp_schema`: Indicates which schema to validate against.

 You will need to add full Project Editor permissions for the service account.
 E.g., to validate messages on the `projects/gcp-account/topics/telemetry` topic, there should be something like:

 <pre>
 ~/daq$ <b>fgrep gcp_ local/system.conf</b>